 Contracted DME that is vocationally necessary, but that is declined coverage by the customer's primary and/or secondary benefit coverage, is paid at the rate specified in the VR contract only when a service authorization has been issued by VR prior to the purchase.

-8.3 Process and Procedure
+8.7 DME Process and Procedure

 VR staff provides the contractor with a copy of the recommendations for the prescriptions and equipment to be purchased.

-The contractor determines the specific equipment needed based on both the customer's prescription and the recommendation made by the VR counselor.
+The contractor determines the specific equipment needed based on professional recommendations, the customer's prescription, and additional information from the VR counselor.

 The contractor provides the VR counselor with a cost estimate that includes the:

 manufacturer's suggested retail price (MSRP) minus the established 18 percent discount;